jchristopherson/collections/README.md

 # collections
 A set of types supporting collections in Fortran.
+Currently, the library contains a generic, dynamically sizable list and a generic linked-list type.

 ## Description
 The collections library contains generic and dynamically sizeable collection types using unlimited polymorphic types with an object-oriented design.